openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofCircle(mouseX+xOffset, mouseY+yOffset, radius);
 	}

 It is a bit like drawing with a glowing light.
-You can play with the `maxRadius`, `radiusStepSize`, `alpha` and `maxOffsetDistance` to make that glowing effect stronger, weaker, narrower or wider.
+We can play with the `maxRadius`, `radiusStepSize`, `alpha` and `maxOffsetDistance` to make that glowing effect stronger, weaker, narrower or wider.

 ![Circle Glow Brush](images/intrographics_circleglow.png "Results of using the circle glow brush")

 Kind of cool, right?
 But we are tired living in moody shades of gray for so long.  `ofSetColor(...)` can make use of the RGB color model in addition to the grayscale color model.
-If you haven't heard of RGB before, you can check out the [wiki](http://en.wikipedia.org/wiki/RGB_color_model "Wiki on RGB Color Model").
-RGB allows you to specify a color through specifying the amount of red, blue and green light present.
+(If you haven't heard of RGB before, you can check out the [wiki](http://en.wikipedia.org/wiki/RGB_color_model "Wiki on RGB Color Model").)
+RGB allows us to specify a color through specifying the amount of red, blue and green light present.
 We refer to these color components as channels, and each channel can be represented by a value from 0 to 255.
 (Alpha is an optional fourth channel which gives us RGBA.)
 Here are the forms of `ofSetColor(...)` we now know:

 	ofSetColor(255); // Opaque grayscale white
 	ofSetColor(255, 10); // Very transparent grayscale white